dataengineeringtest22/mojap-interview-jta-2022/README.md

 If you can, clone this repo and work on your solutions on your own computer.

 If you don't have a computer where you can do this, you can [complete the test on Google Colab](https://colab.research.google.com/drive/1jIYgeEKarkr6FHAnys6wVSoTIl24PjW6?usp=sharing) instead.
+Please create a copy of the notebook before you start.

 During the interview we'll ask you to share your screen to show and discuss your solutions.
 You don't need to push your changes to Github or save them anywhere else.